Patrick Devlin, Baron Devlin: High Court judge

-In 1948, Jowitt (by then Lord Chancellor) made Devlin, then aged 42, a High Court judge, assigned to the King's Bench Division; he received the customary knighthood later that year.
-He was the second-youngest person to be appointed to the High Court bench in the 20th century.
+In 1948, Jowitt (by then Lord Chancellor) made Devlin, then aged only 42, a High Court judge, assigned to the King's Bench Division; he received the customary knighthood later that year.
 From 1956 to 1960 he also served as the first President of the Restrictive Practices Court.

 In October 1954, it was Devlin who presided over the trial of Styllou Christofi, a Greek Cypriot, whom he sentenced to death for the murder of her daughter-in-law.
 Mrs. Christofi was hanged at Holloway Prison on 15 December 1954.
 She was the second-last woman to be judicially hanged in a British prison.

 Trial of John Bodkin Adams

 Amongst many commercial and criminal cases that Devlin tried, perhaps his most famous case was the 1957 trial of John Bodkin Adams, an Eastbourne doctor indicted for murdering two of his patients Edith Alice Morrell an elderly widow and Gertrude Hullett, a middle-aged woman whose husband had died four months before her death.
-Although the Attorney-General's decision to charge Adams with the murder of Morrell, whose body had been cremated, was questioned, Devlin considered the Morrell case, although six years old, was stronger than that of Mrs Hullett, who had clearly committed suicide and the extent, if any, of Adams' involvement in this was uncertain.
+Although the Attorney-General's decision to charge Adams with the murder of Morrell, whose body had been cremated, was questioned, Devlin considered the Morrell case, although six years old, was stronger than that of Mrs Hullett, who had clearly committed suicide and the extent, if any, of Bodkin Adams' involvement in this was uncertain.

 Bodkin Adams was tried on the Morrell charge.
 Devlin considered that the prosecution, although it had not been wrong to bring the case to trial, had not prepared its case adequately as the Attorney-General was a busy minister and the next most senior member of his team Melford Stevenson did not make up for his leader's absence.
 The prosecution had not presented a coherent case, particularly on motive, and in his summing up Devlin said that the defence case was a manifestly strong one.
 In contrast, the defence led by Geoffrey Lawrence Q.C. had, in his view, presented a meticulously prepared and ably argued case.
 Devlin directed the jury not to find for the prosecution unless they rejected all the defence arguments, and accepted this was a summing up for an acquittal.
 Adams was then found not guilty on the Morrell charge.
 Controversially, the prosecutor – Attorney-General, Sir Reginald Manningham-Buller – claimed in Parliament that the acquittal was the result of Devlin's judicial misdirection and even more controversially, he entered a nolle prosequi regarding the Hullett charge.
-Devlin later termed this "an abuse of process", done because the prosecution's case was deficient, and left Adams under the suspicion that there might have been some truth in talk of mass murder.
+Devlin later termed this "an abuse of process", done because the prosecution's case was deficient, and left Bodkin Adams under the suspicion that there might have been some truth in talk of mass murder.